Vandorr/RROHOTASSupport/README.md

 ## FAQ

 **What the hell is IOTE checkbox?**\
-Interact Only on The Edge - If you check it, it will only interact with the game when your HOTAS axis reach the desired value.
+Interact Only on The Edge - If you check it, it will only interact with the game when your HOTAS axis reach the desired (Value top or Value bottom) value.
 I use it for the reverser

 **Requirements if you want to build from the source code:**